csc-training/geocomputing_course/materials/htc.md

 &rarr; Not everything can be parallelized.
 Identify serial and parallelizable parts of your code early on.

-# The purpose of large computers

-- Typically, large computers like those at CSC are not much faster than personal ones -- they are simply bigger
-   - For fast computation, they utilize parallelism (and typically have special disk, memory and network solutions, too)
-- Parallelism simplified:
-   - You use hundreds of ordinary computers simultaneously to solve a single problem

 ## Parallelizing your workflow

 - There are multiple ways to parallelize your workflow